abinit/abinit/doc/tutorial/bse.md

     irdwfk  1  # Read the WFK file produced in tbs_1 irdscr  1  # Read the SCR file produced in tbs_1

-The code expects to find an input WFK file and an input SCR file whose name is constructed according to prefix specified in the files file *tbs_2.files* (see [[help:abinit#files-file|this section]] of the abinit_help file).
+The code expects to find an input WFK file and an input SCR file.
 This is the reason why we had to create the two symbolic links before running the code.

 Then we have a list of five variables specifying how to construct the excitonic Hamiltonian.